MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Management/Remove-Item.md

 ```

 This command deletes a file that is both hidden and read-only.
-It uses the *Path* parameter to specify the file.
+It uses the `-Path` parameter to specify the file.
-It uses the *Force* parameter to delete it.
+It uses the `-Force` parameter to delete it.
-Without *Force*, you cannot delete read-only or hidden files.
+Without `-Force`, you cannot delete read-only or hidden files.

 ### Example 4: Delete files in subfolders recursively
 ```